Return to Blog Home

 On reaching the bridge at the Schuylkill River we may descend the flight of steps to the right and follow 24th St. to the spacious Baltimore and Ohio Railway Station, which lies on the river, in Chestnut St. Following the latter street towards the E., we pass the Lutheran Church of the Holy Communion, on the right, and the First Unitarian Church and the Swedenborgian Church (cor.
 22nd St.) on the left.

 It goes on and on in this manner.

 Other attractions, except for the largest museums, are an afterthought, if mentioned at all.
 On most occasions, a single adjective along the lines of fine, adequate, spacious, or impressive offers the only clue as to how one may find a given establishment.
-On several occasions, "It is said" and its variants provide a great deal of unelucidated meaning.
+On several occasions, "It is said" and its variants provide much unelucidated meaning.

 - I wonder how many of those buildings are still around?

 - Maybe back then people were tired of the unknown when they traveled.
 Maybe they wanted some known.